 Ideally, non-tech employees could contribute to business acceleration through LCNC platforms, but most non-coders and non-technical employees are hesitant.
 These platforms lack flexibility and customization for complex programming in intricate apps and workflow integrations.
 Non-technical staff also need assistance from developers.
 Beyond the basics, the work requires developers to perform more complex and detailed programming.

 LCNC platforms offer a narrow scope of innovation with limited templates.
 There are privacy and security concerns as well, as users don’t enjoy leverage over data protection and access to source code making loopholes difficult to spot.

 Making the Most of LCNC Platforms

 Automation across business operations and workflows will drive the adoption of low code technology through 2022.
 LCNC platforms have enabled business owners to empower their non-tech workforce to develop and contribute technical assistance, helping to overcome the developer shortage.
 LCNC platforms are a leap forward in democratizing innovation.

 Gartner estimates that by 2024, 80% of tech products and services will be built by non-tech professionals and LCNC AI platforms will play a significant role.
 Salesforce.com claims to have generated more than 1 million jobs mostly in software development filled largely by non-technical professionals.
 The rise of these technologies will build more resilient businesses by redefining employee skill sets and approaches to institutional learning.

-While these platforms won’t replace traditional software development, LCNC AI will drive the workforce towards meaningful work through reskilling opportunities and programming skills which will be just as important as business skills.
-Through such platforms more users will become aware of AI’s potential and as LCNC AI tools mature, so will their users.
+While these platforms won’t replace traditional software development, LCNC AI will drive the workforce towards meaningful work.
+It can do so through reskilling opportunities and programming skills.
+After all, these will be just as important as business skills.
+Through such platforms, more users will become aware of AI’s potential.
+As LCNC AI tools mature, so will their users.

 To learn more about how Fusemachines assists enterprises in their digital transformation journeys visit: